 It was essential that I speak with and listen to the people of the land that I was writing about.
 I worked to be ready – prepared – before I did so, to show my respect.
 I am so grateful and I salute the people who spoke to me or guided me.
 First among them are Catherine Faulkner, a woman of the Anaiwan Nation, who provided expert guidance on birthing practices, and help in ensuring respect for traditional knowledge and cultural practices; and activist and poet Aunty Kerry Reed-Gilbert, a woman of the Wiradjuri Nation.
 Her keen eye on my manuscript and her gentle suggestions have taught me more than I could ever imagine.

 I am grateful for what I learned during the writing of The Woolgrower’s Companion, about so many different things, and it has changed the way I see things.
 I very much hope that that learning is a quiet presence in the book, an artery that carries a story of resilience and hope.

 More about the author

 Australia 1945.
-Until now Kate Dowd has led a sheltered life on Amiens, her family's sprawling sheep station in northern New South Wales.
-The horrors of war have for the most part left her untouched.
-But with her father succumbing to wounds he's borne since the Great War, the management of the farm is increasingly falling on Kate's shoulders.
+Until now Kate Dowd has led a sheltered life on her family's sprawling sheep station but, with her father's health in decline, the management of the farm is increasingly falling to her.

-With only the sheep-rearing book The Woolgrower's Companion to guide her, Kate rises to the challenge.
-However the arrival of two Italian POW labourers unsettles not only the other workers, but Kate too -- especially when she finds herself drawn to the enigmatic Luca Canali.
+Kate is rising to the challenge when the arrival of two Italian POW labourers disrupts everything – especially when Kate finds herself drawn to the enigmatic Luca Canali.